peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-17 Make Your Mama Sad Type.md

 - Inhales Mabel's spores, then spits out a black cloud of flies at Mabel and Lysanderoth
 - Hymn reappears screaming and bleeding and yells, "Please stop cutting off your hands!" and a specter of [[Lore/The Hanged God\|the Hanged God]] appears and grants them temporary hitpoints
 - The Priest offers to make Hymn prince of the realms
-	- Hymn says they're already prince of every realm
+	- Hymn spits blood at him and says they're already prince of every realm
-	- Priest says that people will be begging for hell after death.
+	- Priest tells them that people will be begging for hell after death.
 Says that it's a fate worse than oblivion, worse than hell
 - Mabel summons a mushroom-y skeletal Chill Touch and attacks the Priest with it
-- The Priest denies the party's accusations, says that none of the flock were forced to join, and they came beginning on their knees
+- The Priest denies the party's accusations, says that none of the flock were forced to join, and they came begging on their knees
 	- He casts Crown of Madness on Lysanderoth
 - Oz repeats, "Fucking do something!" and hits the Priest with a Sunbeam from her remaining hand

  >[!redacted]

-- Lysanderoth's eyes, blade, and the iron crown on his head grow black and he attacks Mabel with a feral look on his face
+- Lysanderoth's eyes, blade, and the iron crown on his head glow black and he attacks Mabel with a feral look on his face
 - The Priest says, "Forsake this mission of violence.
 Do none of you care of the balance of the universe?"
 	- Hymn and Oz say no
 - He points at Lysanderoth and uses Power Word: Kill, but then Hymn casts Counterspell and narrowly stops the spell